balanced/balanced-docs/api/rev1/api/card-holds.rst

 .. container:: code-white

-  .. dcode:: scenario hold_create
+  .. dcode:: scenario card_hold_create

-.. cssclass:: method-section

-Retrieve a Hold
+Get a Hold
 ---------------

 Retrieves the details of a hold that you've previously created.
 Use the